NSMBW-Community/NSMBW-Decomp/docs/CONTRIBUTING.md

 - Lines should not exceed `100` characters, these can be split into multiple lines.
 - Use `nullptr` instead of `0` when assigning / comparing a pointer.
 - Use the `.cpp`/`.hpp` extension for C++ files, the `.c`/`.h` extension for C files and the `.s` extension for ASM files
-- The preferred indentation style is K&R.
+- The preferred indentation style is 1TBS/OTBS.

 ### Headers